uswitch/kiam/docs/IAM.md

   ]
 }
 ```

-Using a separate Server IAM role is desirable in cases where the cluster node
-instances and IAM roles are replaced frequently.
-The Trust Relationship requires
-a fully qualified ARN of an existing role (no wildcards can be used), so reusing
-a role separate from any one cluster allows Pods to move between clusters
-without reconfiguring their IAM roles.

 The cluster node EC2 instance role will need to have `sts:AssumeRole` permission
 for this role and for there to be an entry in the Server role's trust policy.